yahiakala/notalone-app/docs/payments.md

 The Not Alone app implements a multi-tenant payment system using PayPal subscriptions.
 Each tenant can configure their own PayPal integration and subscription plans, which their members can then subscribe to.

+## Important PayPal Webhook Limitations

+**Note:** PayPal does not generate webhook events for merchant-initiated subscription cancellations (cancellations done through PayPal's interface).
+While subscriber-initiated cancellations trigger the BILLING.SUBSCRIPTION.CANCELLED webhook properly, cancellations done by merchants through PayPal's dashboard do not generate any webhook events.
+To handle this limitation, the app implements a periodic subscription status check.

 ## Tenant Configuration

 ### PayPal Integration Setup